Orangerie curated by Ekaterina Vorontsova

 Orangerie at Het Paviljoen

-The exhibition commences with contributions by Marius Ritiu, Tom Hallet and Sophia Attigui.
-The theme and the format of the exhibition is thus set by the dialogue between the artworks of these first residents of Orangerie.
+The exhibition commenced in July 2021 with contributions by Marius Ritiu and Tom Hallet.
+The theme and the format of the exhibition is thus was set by the dialogue between the artworks of these first residents of Orangerie.
 Marius Ritiu’s Hoia Baciu 1 (2020), a monumental sculpture in copper, resembles a tree-trunk that petrified in an ambiguous shape.
 In contrast, Tom Hallet’s Atargatis (A New Kind of Tenderness) (2021) evokes the process of germination, both metaphorically and literally.
 This fleshy sculpture, which at first glance resembles a decaying corpse, regenerates itself with seeds growing and flowers popping up through the cracks in its skin throughout the course of the exhibition.
-Experimenting at the verge of the graphic and the textual, the poetic and the political, Sophia Attigui contributes to the visual identity of Orangerie and will develop a work reflecting on, and reacting to, the aesthetics and ideas nurtured in the space.Orangerie will grow gradually during the period between July and September 2021 through an OPEN CALL.

 Orangerie is curated by Ekaterina Vorontsova